MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 No. Thanks to the host separation dynamic that we have in place, there's no way for a maker creating a personal pipeline (in the platform host) to associate an environment that is already associated with a custom host.
 By default, makers don't have permissions to create lightweight personal pipelines in environments already associated with a custom host.
 This means that your current pipelines UX, if in place, won't change.

 > [!IMPORTANT]
 > Makers also don't receive elevated access to environments as a result of this feature.
 Selectable target environments are filtered to include only environments that a maker can already import to.
-This feature ensures that all personal pipelines are stored in the platform host that is accessible to administrators, and provides an easier way for makers to self-service their ALM.
+This feature ensures that all personal pipelines are stored in the platform host that is accessible to administrators, and provides an easier way for makers to self-service their application lifecycle management (ALM).

 ### Why can't I select or view certain environments when I create a pipeline?